godber/publicsalt/README.md

 publicsalt
 ==========

-This repo contains public Salt modules that I use as ASU.
+This repo contains public Salt modules that I use at ASU.

 The following states work:

 * elasticsearch
 * openjdk
-* rabbitmq
+* rabbitmq (bug)